exosite/industrial_iot_schema/channel-signal_io_schema.md

 #### CANopen Application Interface Options

-Parameters for an application intrface when using CANopen.
+Parameters for an application interface when using CANopen.
 Device application must use appropriately.
 ```yaml
 channel: "STRING" #e.g. canA-10
 bitrate: [ 10000, 20000, 50000, 125000, 250000, 500000, 800000 and 1000000 ] #bit rate in bps